-Data Years 6 Measure a Data source 2008-09 Estimates 2010-11 Estimates 2012-13 Estimates Aboriginal and Torres Strait Islander resident population ABS Estimates and Projections, Aboriginal and Torres Strait Islander Australians, 2001-2026 (Cat. no. 3238.0) June 2009 June 2011 June 2013 Resident population ABS Australian Demographic Statistics (Cat. no. 3101.0) June 2009 June 2011 June 2013 aNon-Indigenous estimates are available for census years only.
+Data Years Measure a Data source 2008-09 Estimates 2010-11 Estimates 2012-13 Estimates 2015-16 Estimates Aboriginal and Torres Strait Islander resident population ABS Estimates and Projections, Aboriginal and Torres Strait Islander Australians, 2001-2026 (Cat. no. 3238.0) June 2009 June 2011 June 2013 June 2016 Resident population ABS Australian Demographic Statistics (Cat. no. 3101.0) June 2009 June 2011 June 2013 June 2016 a Non-Indigenous estimates are available for census years only.
 In the intervening years, Aboriginal and Torres Strait Islander population figures are derived from assumptions about past and future levels of fertility, mortality and migration.
 In the absence of non-Indigenous population figures for these years, it is possible to derive denominators for calculating non-Indigenous rates by subtracting the Aboriginal and Torres Strait Islander population from the total population.
 Such figures have a degree of uncertainty and should be used with caution, particularly as the time from the base year of the projection series increases.